 Each submitted case should include images that illustrate important teaching points related to pediatric infectious diseases.
 We are looking for cases that illustrate an unusual presentation of a common disease, as well as those that highlight a common presentation of a rare disease.
 Cases that highlight the infectious complication of an immune deficiency will also be considered.

-Additionally, fellows who have been selected to present their case in the past will not be selected in a subsequent year.
+Additionally, trainee who have been selected to present their case in the past will not be selected in a subsequent year.
 If you have submitted a case in the past that was not selected, you are welcome to submit again the following year.

 Below are final diagnoses for cases presented at the last two Pediatric Fellows’ Day workshops.